 Should return the actual name of name of the file saved (usually the name passed in, but if the storage needs to change the file name return the new name instead).

 Returns a filename suitable for use with the underlying storage system.
-The name argument passed to this method is the original filename sent to the server, after having any path information removed.
+The name argument passed to this method is either the original filename sent to the server or, if upload_to is a callable, the filename returned by that method after any path information is removed.
 Override this to customize how non-standard characters are converted to safe filenames.

 The code provided on Storage retains only alpha-numeric characters, periods and underscores from the original filename, removing everything else.